Dozens killed in stampede at Iranian general's funeral

-Grief upon grief in Iran -- dozens were killed in a stampede among crowds mourning Qassem Soleimani.
+EDITORS PLEASE NOTE: THIS EDIT HAS BEEN UPDATED TO REFLECT BURIAL TAKING PLACE Grief upon grief in Iran after dozens were killed in a stampede among crowds mourning Qassem Soleimani.

-Tens of thousands poured on to the streets of the slain general's hometown, Kerman, on Tuesday (January 7) to bid farewell, but his burial was postponed because of the deadly crush.
+Tens of thousands poured on to the streets of the slain general's hometown, Kerman, on Tuesday (January 7) to bid farewell, but his burial was delayed by several hours because of the deadly crush.

-Kerman is Soleimani's final resting place after a journey through Iraqi and Iranian cities since the U.S. strike in Baghdad that killed him, and provoked fury and calls for revenge.
+Kerman is Soleimani's final resting place after a journey through Iraqi and Iranian cities since the U.S. strike in Baghdad that killed him - provoking fury and calls for revenge.

-As vast crowds shouted "Death to America," Tehran is considering 13 scenarios to avenge one of its most powerful men, according to a top official.

 He helped orchestrate Iran's campaign to drive U.S. forces out of Iraq, where the two powers vie for influence.